Ad Blocker Detected

 Our website is made possible by displaying online advertisements to our visitors.
 Please consider supporting us by disabling your ad blocker.

-DNA fragments having the same length of base pairs but different CG composition are called as DNA sequence variants.
-DNA fragments may have same lengths of base pairs but they may have the different composition of base pairs.
+DNA fragments having the same length of base pairs but different CG composition is called DNA sequence variants.
+DNA fragments may have the same lengths of base pairs but they may have the different composition of base pairs.
 The variance contributed by the differences in the composition of CG base pairs is the main basis that is considered during the DGGE analysis of these sequence variants.

 DNA sequence variants have different melting points because they have different CG content and thus they migrate differently in Denaturing Gradient Gel Electrophoresis.
 It is assumed that each sequence variants of the same length of base pairs are from the different bacterial population within a community.
 So, if we see more than one band in DGGE then we should consider that there is more than one population within that community.

 Theoretically, each band in the DGGE gel represents a single population of that community.
 However, it is nested PCR products that are used for separating through the DGGE, not the long PCR product.
 This is because nested PCR reduces the non-specific binding of the PRC products contributed by the unexpected primer binding sites.
 Therefore, nested PRC products are more specific than long PCR products and are the most suitable for DGGE analysis.

 This way, urea and formamide act as denaturants and disrupt the Hydrogen bonding among the nitrogenous base pairs and denatures the double-stranded DNA fragments aiding their movement in Density Gradient Gel Electrophoresis.